FanWangEcon/R4Econ/README.md

 This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) of support files for doing Panel Data Statistics/Econometrics Analyasis, produced by [Fan](https://fanwangecon.github.io/).
 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R codes are used.
+An effort is made to use only [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) and [tidyverse](https://www.tidyverse.org/) packages whenever possible to reduce dependencies.
 The goal of this repository is to make it easier to find/re-use codes produced for various projects.

 R files are linked below by section.
 Some files have examples/instructions created using Jupyter notebooks and are shown as HTML files.
 To obtain codes and raw files, see [here](docs/gitsetup.md) for github set up.
 For HTML files, click on the links below.
+Bullet points show which [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2), [tidyverse](https://www.tidyverse.org/) or other functions/commands are used to achieve various objectives.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.